Schiiss/blog/_posts/2025-04-14-building-data-products-with-databricks-apps.md

 [![new_method](/blog/assets/images/blog_images/building-data-products-with-databricks-apps/new_method.png)](/blog/assets/images/blog_images/building-data-products-with-databricks-apps/new_method.png){:target="_blank"}

-1. Download files from SharePoint.
+1. Download process documents from SharePoint.

-2. Drop downloaded files into a Unity Catalog volume.
+2. Drop downloaded process documents into a Unity Catalog volume.

-3. Send documents to Azure Document Intelligence to be OCR'd.
+3. Send process documents to Azure Document Intelligence to be OCR'd.
 This is the only external service we use outside of Databricks for this app.
 I am not aware of an OCR model that we can leverage as part of Databricks model serving platform, otherwise, we would likely be using that.
-We have Document Intelligence output the text in markdown format since many of these documents contain complex tables.
+We have Document Intelligence output the text in markdown format since many of these process documents contain complex tables.

 4. Write the OCR markdown to a delta table.

-5. Since many of these documents contain too many tokens to embed, we must chunk them.
+5. Since many of these process documents contain too many tokens to embed, we must chunk them.
 In this step, we read each of the files markdown.

 6. Write the chunks to a delta table.